saimulhaquesaydi/google-url-scraper-with-moz-DA/README.md

    - Work in other tabs while scraping

 4. **Handle CAPTCHA** (if detected)
-   - Solve CAPTCHA in scraping window
+   - Solve CAPTCHA in the scraping window
    - Click "Resume Scraping"

 5. **Export Data**